Code of Practice for Research Students

 12. Material included in the Late Stage Review may be used in the final thesis if still applicable.

 13. Most students establish good relationships with their supervisors and serious disagreements occur very rarely.
 However if this does happen, a student should initially raise the matter with the department's Postgraduate Tutor or Director of Postgraduate Studies.
 Often this leads to resolution of the problem.
 Each research student is also assigned an academic mentor whose help may also be sought if problems arise.
-In a few cases, a student may wish to refer matters to the Head of Department, or to the College Tutor or to the President of the Graduate Students' Association.
+In a few cases, a student may wish to refer matters to the Head of Department, or to the Faculty Senior Tutor or to the President of the Graduate Students' Association.
 Where appropriate it may be possible for the student to continue the research under a different supervisor.

 14. Students should have some appreciation of the financial constraints under which the College has to operate and the wider obligations the College has to train research scientists and engineers.
 An important part of that research training is the ability to complete work within certain deadlines.
 The normal period for completing a PhD at Imperial is three years, with it being possible for the examination to take place during the fourth year; ultimately however it is the student's own responsibility to determine when to submit the thesis, though the supervisor's opinion should always be sought.
 It is College policy that no full-time student, registered for a research degree will be permitted to enter for the examination later than 44 months after initial registration; to submit the thesis for examination later than 48 months after initial registration will require a special case to be made to their Graduate School.